avasharafi/Threejs-DRACOLoader/README.md

 ## How to run:

-you can open the folder with code editor like visual code or atom.
+you can open the folder with code editor like visual studio code or atom.

 - To see three js geometry meshes open index.html with the live server.